Codaisseur/alea/README.md

   - Create a file called `settings.yaml` and set variables you would like to change.
 See **Supported Values** section below.
-  - Generate a `SECRET_KEY_BASE` token for the Rails Services API: `docker run --rm quay.io/codaisseur/deis-backing-services-api rails secret` and put it in your
+  - Generate a `SECRET_KEY_BASE` token for the Rails Services API: `docker run --rm quay.io/codaisseur/alea-controller rails secret` and put it in your
     `settings.yaml`:
+  - Set up SSL for the Controller Ingress (see below)

 ```yaml
 # settings.yaml